In the City of Ipswich, 18.0% of workers were Professionals, compared to 19.9% in Queensland.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |Local workers occupations|

-An analysis of the jobs held by the in City of Ipswich in 2016 shows the three most popular occupations were:
+An analysis of the jobs held by the All industries workforce in the City of Ipswich in 2016 shows the three most popular occupations were:

 - Professionals (11,239 local workers or 18.0%)

 - Community and Personal Service Workers (8,540 local workers or 13.7%)

 - Technicians and Trades Workers (8,269 local workers or 13.3%)